Thermodynamic Modeling of Magmatic Processes with alphaMELTS 2

 one-on-one support or break out groups for users' own MELTS calculations (including any using the graphical user interface,

 alphaMELTS 1.X etc.).
-Day 1 will constitute sufficient preparation for a novice to be able to appreciates Day 2 and 3.
+Day 1 will constitute sufficient preparation for a novice to be able to appreciate Day 2.
 Users who

 have previously attended an alphaMELTS workshop, especially one of the recent NSF-sponsored GeoInformatics short courses,

-Registration and payment (if appropriate) for the workshop are available through the Geochemical Society's website.
+Registration and payment for the workshop will be available together during the conference registration process, once

 Workshop programme